 There are six Scotch Whisky regions.
 Each offers a different perspective on Scotch Whisky.

 Speyside—The most densely populated Whisky region in the world, famous for fertile glens and, of course, the River Spey.
 Speyside whiskies are known for being frugal with peat and full of fruit.
 Apple, pear, honey, vanilla and spice all have a part a role in expressions from this region, which are commonly matured in Sherry casks.
-Popular brands: Macallan, Glenfiddich, Glenlivet, Singleton, Balvenie, Cardhu, Glenrothes, Aultmore, Craigellachie, Dalwhinnie, Mortlach, Cragganmore, Glen Grant, Glan Elgin, Glenfarclas, Glen Moray.
+Popular brands: Macallan, Glenfiddich, Glenlivet, Singleton, Balvenie, Cardhu, Glenrothes, Aultmore, Craigellachie, Dalwhinnie, Mortlach, Cragganmore, Glen Grant, Glan Elgin, Glenfarclas, Glen Moray, Aerstone.

 Highland—This region, which also takes in the islands, has a huge diversity of flavours and characters.
 From lighter whiskies all the way through salty coastal malts, the Highlands offers a Scotch for all palates.
 Popular brands: Aberfeldy, Ardmore, Dalmore, Glenmorangie, Oban, Glengoyne, Royal Brackla, Royal Lochnagar, Clynelish, Glen Ord, Glen Garioch.

 Islay—Islay (pronounced ‘eye-luh’) is a magical island where the majority of its population are involved in whisky production.
 Famous for fiery, heavily peated whiskies.
 Popular brands: Lagavulin, Laphroaig, Ardbeg, Bruichladdich, Port Charlotte , Caol Ila, Bowmore.